datacarpentry/image-processing/_episodes/02-image-basics.md

 ![Image of blue channel](../fig/checkerboard-blue-channel.png)

-If we look at the upper [1,3] square in all three figures, we can see each of those colour contributions in action.
+If we look at the upper [1, 3] square in all three figures, we can see each of those colour contributions in action.
-Notice that there are several squares in the blue figure that look even more intensely blue than square [1,3].
+Notice that there are several squares in the blue figure that look even more intensely blue than square [1, 3].
 When all three channels are combined though, the blue light of those squares is being diluted by the relative strength of red and green being mixed in with them.

-## 24 bit RGB Colour
+## 24-bit RGB Colour

 This last colour model we used, known as the *RGB (Red, Green, Blue)* model, is the most common.